FilecoinFoundationWeb/filecoin-foundation/src/content/blog/introducing-the-filecoin-storage-provider-incubation-center.md

 Maintained by the IPFS Force community, Venus is one of four implementations in development on the Filecoin ecosystem.
 Venus is unique because it supports a distributed mining pool, which is a cost-effective way to reduce the overall cost of hardware maintenance and save time when mining on the Filecoin network.
 Thus, it can bring more miners to the Filecoin network with lower barriers to entry.

-Thanks to Venus’s Distributed Mining Pool Architecture (previously available but now unavailable), the Incubation Center will run shared modules.
+Thanks to Venus’s Distributed Mining Pool Architecture (link previously available but now unavailable), the Incubation Center will run shared modules.
 Miners can start mining with just [venus-sealer](https://github.com/filecoin-project/venus-sealer) and [venus-wallet](https://github.com/filecoin-project/venus-wallet) along with the shared modules maintained by the Incubation Center.
 Then, they can run with one or more nodes at the same time.

 **About the Incubation Center Program**